jlvelardek/Who-wants-to-be-a-millionaire/README.md

-# Who Wants to be a millionaire
+# Who Wants to be a Razorbucks Millionaire

 ## Simple and fun command game that emulates the rules of "Who wants to be a millionaire"